Mateusz290/Note-Manager/README.md

 c) Steps how to build and run the project

 1. Import project from git repository.
-Run SpringBootApplication in BackendDeveloperAssignmentApplication class.

 2. Set mysql database properties in application.properties with existing user and any database name:
  - spring.datasource.url
  - spring.datasource.username
  - spring.datasource.password

+3. Run SpringBootApplication in BackendDeveloperAssignmentApplication class.

+4. Run integration tests in NoteControllerTest class.

 d) Example usages (ie. like example curl commands)